uberblah/software-quality/content/standards/design-template.md

 3. High level logic behind the API

 You want a digestible amount of detail here.
 Don't go too deep.

+In some cases you will want a "sub-design" for some of these components.
+If so, you should mention that when you describe the component.
 {{< /hint >}}

 #### *{Component 1}*